neondatabase/website/content/docs/guides/autoscaling-guide.md

     You can also specify a default **Auto-suspend delay** setting at project creation time.
 The **Auto-suspend delay** setting defines the number of seconds of inactivity after which a compute endpoint is automatically suspended.
 This feature is also referred to as "scale-to-zero".
 The setting specified at project creation time becomes the default setting for newly created compute endpoints.
     </Admonition>

 6. Click **Create Project**.
 Your initial compute endpoint is created with the specified settings.
-All compute endpoints created in the future when creating a branch or adding a compute endpoint to a branch are created with the settings you specified.
+All compute endpoints created in the future when creating a branch or adding a compute endpoint to a branch are created with this setting.

 ## Monitor Autoscaling